tonybutzer/harmony-docs/docs/_sources/15week.md.txt

 ### Singularity Features - why was it created?

-1. No Root Access in Containers
+1. No Root Access in Containers - you run as butzer
 2. Created for scientists on HPC
-3. Integrated volumes
+3. Integrated volumes - your home directory /home/butzer and Caldera are just there
 4. Job Scehduling integration with slurm

 I was not happy that I had to learn - yet another orchestration tool - let alone two - singularity and slurm